Normandy Mining: Newmont takeover

 In late 2001, AngloGold made an offer for Normandy, valued at A$1.43 per Normandy share.
 It subsequently increased this offer by 30 cents per share, but was outbid by Newmont, which offered A$1.70 per share.
 AngloGold closed its offer on 21 January 2002, not having found sufficient acceptance to warrant an extension.
 AngloGold's offer was valued at A$3.2 billion, 30% above Normandy's share price at the time.

-Normandy was then taken over by Delta Acquisition LLC, a fully owned subsidiary of the Newmont Mining Corporation in February 2002.
+Normandy was then taken over by Delta Acquisition LLC, a subsidiary of Newmont in February 2002.
 The company was delisted from the ASX on 1 July 2002, and became Newmont Australia instead.
-Newmont had also, at the same time, taken over the Franco-Nevada Mining Corporation Limited, making the company the world's largest gold producer.
+Newmont had also, at the same time, taken over Franco-Nevada, making the company the world's largest gold producer.
 Had AngloGold succeeded in its bid, they would have become the world's largest producer instead.